eobrain/elelem/README.md

 You can get the OPENAI_API_KEY from https://platform.openai.com/account/api-keys and the MASTODON_ACCESS_TOKEN from https://botsin.space/settings/applications/

-Assuming you are using `nvm` for managing your node versions, do
+Assuming you are using [nvm][1] for managing your node versions, do

 ```bash
 nvm use